Go directly to product information

 Usage

-To reach the grains, the shell of the seed pod is removed and the core of the fruit is flattened.
+To reach the grains, must the skirt of the seed capsule be removed and the kernel of the fruit be flattened.
 This must be done carefully, as it is important to keep the seeds as intact as possible so that they can be separated from the rest of the contents of the capsule.

-Paradise grains are delicious with lamb dishes, zucchini, potatoes and eggplant.
+Grains of paradise are delicious with lamb dishes, courgette, potatoes, and aubergine.

 Features:

-• 100% fruits of the Aframomum meleguetta (unpeeled)
+• 100% fruit of the Aframomum meleguetta (unpeeled)

 • origin: Cameroon